JannesSP/Pythools/README.md

   -pd SHORT_DESCRIPTION, --project_description SHORT_DESCRIPTION
                         Short description about the project.
   -l PATH, --link PATH  Path of the folder of your resources/data.
 The linked
-                        resources or data can be found in ./<project>/res/.
+                        resources or data can be found in ./&ltproject&gt/res/.
   -ml TRAINDATA VALDATA, --machine_learning TRAINDATA VALDATA
                         Path to traindata and path to validationsdata.
-Data gets linked into ./<project>/res/ folder.
+Data gets linked into ./&ltproject&gt/res/ folder.
   -i LIST, --gitignore LIST
                         List of 'directories' or 'files' that should be ignored in git version control.
-Only possible if -g is used!
+Only possible in combination with -g/--git!
   -a NAME, --author NAME
                         Name of the author of the project in quotation marks:
                         "Forename ...
 Surname".